 The majority of people who live in these communities are involved in fishing activities, and others earn an income by transporting people by boat to the nearest cities of Granada, Nandaime, and Rivas on a daily basis.
 There is a multi-grade primary school in each of these communities, and GRID Alternatives has supported the installation of solar systems on schools in El Islote, Terron Colorado, and two other nearby communities.
 Solar has allowed schools to develop a more dynamic learning curriculum, through the use of new educational technologies.
-With the installation of solar home systems, 13 families will have access to clean, reliable electricity in their homes, provide families with safer, higher quality lighting for reading and studying at night, and the ability to charge cell phones and plug in other electric appliances that can give families better access to news, entertainment, and income generating opportunities.
+With the installation of solar home systems, 13 families now have access to clean, reliable electricity in their homes, providing families with safer, higher quality lighting for reading and studying at night, and the ability to charge cell phones and plug in other electric appliances that can give families better access to news, entertainment, and income generating opportunities.

 The communities of El Islote, Terron Colorado and Manares are difficult to reach and only accessible via boat.